zsheill7/960_html/README.md

 Current specifications:

+** Side note: some hand drawn or digitally drawn pictures of the survey could help

 Survey qualifications:
 * A human with an MTurk account
 * Answers a statistically significant number of questions in Preliminary Art Knowledge survey wrong